Jillderon/daily-deals/PROCESS.md

 - Hide addDealButton for user account (http://stackoverflow.com/questions/30065010/how-to-hide-show-a-button-in-swift)
 - State restoration (https://www.raywenderlich.com/117471/state-restoration-tutorial)
 - Add sign out
+- Segue information form the SearchDealViewController to the MapViewController.
+Is needed to filter deals later on.

+## Friday day 10 - 20/01/2017
+- Ask Julian: pickerview with dates in AddDealViewController, so you can remove annotations after some given time (added by the company as a date + time)
 - I want to filter different deals trough categories.
 So I need to know how to filter data I get from Firebase (http://stackoverflow.com/questions/39647742/how-to-filter-firebase-data-in-swift)

-## Friday day 10 - 20/01/2017
-- Ask Julian: pickerview with dates in AddDealViewController, so you can remove annotations after some given time (added by the company as a date + time)